prezschaefer/garth_warmwater/docs/songs/pirates_off_the_stern.md

 A reef shark found a nice treat, nibbling on his legs and feet.
-As their captain climbed aboard, we tried to hold of the pirate hoard.
+As their captain climbed aboard, we tried to hold off the pirate hoard.
 We were being overwhelmed by their attacks, skilled with their saber...or cutlass...or axe?
 Morbius and Butt attacked from a distance,